You can make a difference

 - Life Stories

 Trained volunteers interview hospice patients and record their memories and special thoughts.
 Advanced screening and training required.
+We are not currently recruiting for this role.

 - Spiritual Care Companion